 There is still a lingering societal stigma around mental health issues.
-But 1 in 5 adults in Australia and the US suffer from some form of mental health condition, and it’s time we started openly talking about it – so we can start to build structures of support for those who need them.
+But 1 in 5 adults in Australia and the US suffer from some form of mental health condition - and that number, in light of the pandemic, lockdowns, limited work, being separated from loved ones, and a fleet of other challenges, is growing rapidly.

 It’s in the best interest of everyone involved in a hospitality business to look after and support employees with mental health issues, for a multitude of reasons.

 Aside from the legal obligations you may have as an employer, creating a supportive work environment that looks after your employees’ mental health and wellbeing also means:

 - Stronger team cohesion

 Get to know your team

 While mental health issues affect everyone differently, being vigilant about some of the more common warning signs can help you start a dialogue early and ensure that your employees are looked after before the problem escalates.